 A Panel meeting is useful in many different scenarios.
-For example, you can create panels with specific Team members or dynamic panels that use Resource pools to automatically assign Team members or reserve Rooms.
+For example, you can create panels with specific Team members, or dynamic panels that use Resource pools to automatically assign Team members or reserve Rooms.
 Learn more about reserving Rooms

-Assign independent Team members directly to a meeting invitation
+Assigning Team members directly to a meeting invitation

-Add one or more alternative Team members to a meeting invitation
+Adding alternative Team members to a meeting invitation

-When you add one or more alternative Team members to an invitation, the availability of all selected Team members is pooled.
+When you add one or more alternative Team members to an invitation, the availability of all the selected Team members is pooled.
 When a time slot is selected by you or the Customer, only the available Team member is assigned to the meeting.
 This configuration is useful when more than one Team member is able to conduct a meeting and you would like to maximize time slot availability.

 This is an additional field, accessible from the action menu (three dots) at the bottom of this section.
-When you assign an optional Team member to the meeting, they will be added to the meeting regardless of their availability.
-For example, if you need a Team member to be invited to the meeting but do not want their availability to have an effect on the time slots available, you can add them as an optional Team member.
+When you assign an Optional team member to the meeting, they will be added to the meeting regardless of their availability.
+For example, if you need a Team member to be invited to the meeting but do not want their availability to have an effect on the time slots available, you can add them as an Optional team member.

-Add one or more Resource pools to the meeting
+Adding Resource pools to the meeting

 When you add one or more Resource pools to an invitation, the meeting will be assigned to a Team member based on the Resource pool's Assignment method.

 For example, an Account Executive at your company has just completed a successful discovery call with a prospect and would like to schedule a product demo for them.
 Since they cannot do the demo alone, they need one of the Sales Team members to join the call.
 The Sales Team members are part of a Resource pool with Pooled availability (to present maximum availability to the prospect).
 The Account Executive can create a Panel meeting by directly assigning the meeting to both herself and the Sales Team members Resource pool.